Is Brown Rice or White Rice Better For You?

 |Nutrition||Brown Rice||White Rice|

 Brown rice is a good source of Magnesium, Thiamine and Niacin.
-Unlike brown rice, white rice is not naturally a good source of any vitamins and minerals, but contains trace amounts of very similar nutrients.
-It is important to say that most available white rice is classified as enriched white rice – meaning vitamins and minerals are added, and because of this, some enriched white rice may actually have more nutritional value than brown rice.
+White rice is not naturally a good source of any vitamins and minerals, but contains trace amounts of very similar nutrients.
+However, white rice is always sold as enriched white rice – meaning vitamins and minerals are added back to the rice.
+Because of this, enriched white rice may actually have more nutritional value than brown rice.

 While there are differences between rice varieties, brown rice can provide small amounts of fiber, protein and essential nutrients making it a decent source of quality carbohydrates.
 There is also some debate around whether or not the phytic acid content of the bran layer in brown rice impacts the absorption of certain nutrients, like iron and zinc (4,5).
 While phytic acid is not a major concern for those who eat a balanced diet, it is an important consideration when comparing brown to white rice nutrition, since white rice has significantly less phytic acid.

 Removing the outer layers of the grain eliminates some of the fiber and fat from the rice and leaves a soft fluffy interior – this allows for white rice to have more carbohydrates (aka sugar) than brown rice.
-But nutritionally they aren’t that drastically different, especially if the white rice has been fortified and phytic acid content is considered.
+But nutritionally they aren not that different, especially if the white rice has been fortified and phytic acid content is considered.

 Health Benefits of Rice

-Whole grains like brown rice, are associated with a whole range of health benefits (7,8).
+Whole grains like brown rice, are associated with a range of health benefits (7,8).
 But what about rice in specific and are there any special health advantages to choosing brown over white rice?
 There is research that has linked white rice consumption to poor blood sugar control and increased risk of type 2 diabetes, mainly because of its high glycemic index (9,10).
 But in one smaller study, white rice consumption was actually shown to help decrease the risk of diabetes (11).
-Brown rice, on the other hand, is associated with more positive health benefits including better blood sugar control and reduced risk of diabetes when substituted in place of white rice (12).
-And another study suggested that swapping in brown rice promotes better heart health (13).
-In addition, some research suggests that the bran layer of brown rice may be a source of powerful plant-based chemicals, called phytochemicals, that provide unique protective health benefits to the food, such as improved heart health and antioxidant effects (14).
-So, in conclusion is white rice or brown rice healthier: Brown rice appears to be the favorite in this topic.
-If you have a diet that is rice intensive, you may want to include some brown rice in your mix.
+Brown rice is associated with positive health benefits including better blood sugar control and reduced risk of diabetes when consumed in place of white rice (12).
+Another study suggested that swapping in brown rice promotes better heart health (13).
+Additional research suggests that the bran layer of brown rice may be a source of powerful plant-based chemicals, called phytochemicals, that provide unique protective health benefits to the food, such as improved heart health and antioxidant effects (14).
+So, is white rice or brown rice healthier: Brown rice appears to have the slight edge in this area.
+If you are a person that enjoys eating a lot of rice you may want to include some brown rice in your mix.